Share via

 Q: I want to change the physical server or servers for my deployment, not domains.
 Can I do that?

-A: Yes.
-That's called a hardware-based move, and the steps are provided in Move or clone from one hardware to another.
-You should not try to combine an environment-based move with a hardware-based move.
+A: Yes, this action is called a hardware-based move, and the steps are provided in Move or clone from one hardware to another.
+You shouldn't try to combine an environment-based move with a hardware-based move.
 First complete the hardware move, and then change the environment.